pragyagupta333/DataGenerationTools/README.md

 # Data Generation

-In this repository I have explored Data Generation Tools to Generate data related to SQL
+In this repository I have explored Open Source Data Generation Tools to Generate data related to SQL

 ## Table Of Contents